What Is a Grade Beam?

 The Grade Beam Foundation is used to transfer all superstructure load to subsoil strata safely.

-The depth and size of the beam depend on the intensity of load coming and the bearing capacity of foundation soil on the construction site.
+The depth and size of the beam depending on the intensity of the load coming and the bearing capacity of the foundation soil on the construction site.

 The grade beam depth should be kept at a minimum of up to 150.
 Grade beams are stronger compared to plinth beams.
 They also carry the load of the above masonry walls.

-Concrete consumption in grade beam foundation is less compared to the conventional foundation.
+Concrete consumption in grade beam foundations is less compared to conventional foundations.
 The major disadvantage of using a grade beam foundation is that it cannot allow the construction of the basement.

 The reinforcement used for the grade beam is a minimum of 3 bars of 10 mm diameter at the top and bottom of the beam.

 Grade Beam Construction

 Following are the steps involved in the construction process of the grade beam,